RobertFlexx/ObeliskOS/README.md

 **Also, i lost my sanity in some of the network drivers, ignore that.**

+**Please go to docs directory and see scaffolds, and roadmaps.
+Contributions needed, and welcomed always!**

 **From Axioms, Order.** <- (peak tagline)

 Obelisk is a standalone Unix-like OS focused on a practical minimal base system